 GPU Mining is using Video graphic cards to mine cryptocurrencies.
 Here's a guide to help you choose the best Graphic cards for mining.
 Some of the most popular GPUs are NVIDIA GTX1060, GTX1070 and GTX1080Ti as well as RADEON models RX470/RX480 RX570/RX580.
 Should be noted that RADEON GPUs consumes more electricity but are generally cheaper than NVIDIA GPUs.
-In terms of performance NVIDIA GPUs are generally better.
-However, any GPU performance highly depend on the price of electricity.
+In terms of performance, NVIDIA GPUs are generally better.
+However, any GPU performance highly depends on the price of electricity.
 Thus, all aspects should be taken into account.

 Most crucial factors

 Crypto investor’s essential: break-even point of the investment

 Another significant issue that smart investors would consider is the cost of mining equipment (mining hardware).
 The cheaper you manage to buy the mining rig, the faster your investment will be paid off.
 Don’t forget that the price must not be your only factor when making a final decision on mining hardware.
 Having a warranty in case the GPU or any other part will fail is essential.
 Otherwise, there will be a need for extra investment.

 How to start mining Ethereum?

 Ethereum is one of the most popular altcoins for mining, we will briefly describe how the process looks.